drnfns/cs441/lec/15_complexity.typ

 \
-we can clearly see that algorithm C performs the least amount of operations as our input grows. algorithm A and B both grows, however, at different rate. when we analyze an algorithm, we wocus on the trends as the problem instances grow in size.
+we can clearly see that algorithm C performs the least amount of operations as our input grows. algorithm A and B both grows, however, at different rate. when we analyze an algorithm, we focus on the trends as the problem instances grow in size.